 Best Online Computer Science Programs in Columbia, MO (2026)

 Columbia, Missouri has a population of about 127,200.
 The city’s median household income is $64,488 (Census ACS 2023, 5-year).
 About 56.5% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited computer science programs within 100 miles of Columbia, with tuition ranging from $28,860 to $49,646 per year.
+Our directory has 21 accredited schools offering computer science programs near Columbia, with tuition ranging from $28,860 to $49,646 per year for indexed programs.
 In the Columbia, MO metro area, the top-earning computer science-related role is Computer and Information Systems Manager at a median $126,270 annually (BLS OEWS, May 2024).

 Closest Computer Science Schools to Columbia